-Another cool place to visit is the Cueva de los Pesces, which is a cenote kind of swimming hole with the most varied marine life you can imagine.
-The water though is so dark that it is kind of scary to swim there.
+Another cool place to visit is the Cueva de los Pesces, a cenote – kind of swimming hole – with the most varied marine life you can imagine.

 Spend an afternoon at the Botanical Garden

-PRACTICAL INFORMATION: The Botanical Gardens are at about 17 km east of Cienfuegos.
-Admission fee is $2.50 USD and the park is open from 8:00 am to 5:00 pm.
+The Botanical Gardens are at about 17 km east of Cienfuegos.
+Admission is $2.50 USD and the park is open from 8:00 am to 5:00 pm.
 There is no public transportation to get there so you will have to go there by private car.

 Dive in the Bahia de Cochinos